 A deep cleaning is similar to a routine cleaning, but includes cleaning the surfaces of your teeth’s roots.
 This is called root planning.
 The treatment removes plaque and tartar from the roots and smooths rough spots where bacteria love to hide and breed.
 During the treatment, and an antimicrobial medication may be placed below your gum line to kill bacteria.
 Root planning often takes an hour or two per session, with three or four sessions typically required.
 A local anesthetic or numbing gel will be applied before the treatment begins, for your comfort.
 Your teeth and gums will likely be sensitive and sore for a few days following treatment.

 Dental insurance plans typically cover the full cost of checkups and cleanings.
-But if you don’t have insurance, and can’t afford to see your dentist and hygienist regularly, consider dental savings plans.Dental savings plans are an affordable alternative to dental insurance.
+But if you don’t have insurance, and can’t afford to see your dentist and hygienist regularly, consider dental savings plans.Dental savings plans, also known as discount dental plans, are an affordable alternative to dental insurance.
 Plan members pay a low annual membership fee for access to an extensive network of participating dentists and dental specialists that provide discounts – typically 10%-60% - on dental care at the time of service.
-Find out more about dental savings plans on dentalplans.com.
+To learn more about affordable dental savings plans, check out our dental insurance vs. discount dental plans comparison guide.